DariusSasarman/TeamBuilder/readme.md

   - The least influential person, using indirect minimum centrality

 ## How does it look like?
 Here's a sneak peek of what I'm currently working on.
-Note that this is **a work in progress** image:
+Note that this is **a work in progress** screenshot:

 ## What technologies did I use?